Playstyle & Rotation

 Priority Lists

-- Spend Holy Power when on 5 Holy Power
+- Spend Holy Power at 5 Holy Power

 - Spend Holy Power